kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-payload.md

 Requests to `GET https://{baseURL}/chain/{chain}/payload/{payloadhash}` return the following response codes:

-- **200 OK** indicates that the request succeeded and returns the payload data for the specified payload hash.
+- **200 OK** indicates that the request succeeded and the response body returns the payload data for the specified payload hash.
 - **404 Not Found** indicates that the payload hash wasn't found.

 #### Response header